USI Children's Learning Center (CLC) Waitlist FAQs

 Who should I speak to about the waitlist?

-- The CLC administrative assistant.
+- The CLC senior administrative assistant.
 All questions concerning the waitlist will be directed to this person.

 What is the typical wait for a slot?

 - It depends on which age group your child will enter.
-The wait varies but is typically 1.5 to 2.5 years.
+The wait varies and there is never a guarantee.
 We recommend you place your child on several waitlists so you have backup options should a slot not be available when you need child care.

 Once a slot becomes open, how long do I have to accept or decline?

-- You have 48 hours after receiving the phone call of the open slot to accept or decline.
+- You have 48 hours after receiving the email of the classroom availabilty to accept or decline.
+Most openings begin the first of the month.

 Once a slot becomes open, how long can it be held?